ClavelLab/maldipickr_manuscript/README.md

 	1. Install the dependencies by typing `renv::restore()` in the Console and agree to the installation of the packages.
 	2. Check that all dependencies are set by typing `renv::status()` in the Console where you should have `No issues found`

-One of the tool in the benchmark uses Python, but these dependencies can be managed from R as well using `reticulate` R package.

 ## Run the workflow